Autumn Lecture Series 2025: Here I stand with Elif Shafak

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.

-A sermon preached at St Martin-in-the-Fields on Sunday 26th April 2026, by Revd Dr Sam Wells.
+A sermon preached at St Martin-in-the-Fields on Sunday 31st of May 2026, by Revd Richard Carter.

-Nazareth Contemplative Prayer on Saturday 25h of April 2026, with Revd Catherine Duce in Camden Lock, London.
+Nazareth Contemplative Prayer on Saturday 30th of May 2026, with Revd Richard Carter in St James Park, London.

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.